Skip to main content

 typeType of latencies.
 See latency types for details.

-serviceID of the service that the HTTP status originates from.
+serviceID of the service that the HTTP status originates from when prefer_name is false (default), and name of the service when prefer_name to true.
 Default to the configured value of host on the route if the matched route does not belong to any service.

 consumerName of the consumer associated with a request.
 Default to an empty string if no consumer is associated with the request.